Debbie Kruger

 Free Gigs

 Free rock concerts were already a part of the 2SM way of life before I became a full-time devotee of the station.
 On 26 May 1974 on the forecourt of the Sydney Opera House - possibly the first rock concert staged on that hallowed ground - AC/DC supported Stevie Wright at a 2SM freebie.
 In September 1975 AC/DC headed a free gig at Victoria Park supported by Stevie Wright and Ross Ryan.
-And in late 1975 the Ted Mulry Gang and John Paul Young & the Allstars performed the famous gig on the floating stage on the harbour beside North Sydney Pool.
+And in late 1975 the Ted Mulry Gang and John Paul Young & the Allstars performed the famous gig on the floating stage on the harbour at Bradfield Park.
 That was the gig when the girls jumped in the water and swum to the stage to embrace Ted, only to be tossed back into the harbour by burly roadies (immortalised in the "Jump in my Car" clip).
-I believe it might also have been one of the first public sightings of JPY in his sailor suit.
+I believe it might also have been one of the first public sightings of JPY in his too-tight sailor suit.
+I have always believed it was a 2SM concert but am not completely sure.
+No one has ever told me it wasn't.

 At any rate, I wasn't there.
 My first 2SM free concert was on Sunday 13 February 1977 at Victoria Park.